 We’re in the departure area of the airport in Montevideo, Uruguay, waiting for our flight to Miami, which should board within the hour.
 The security checkpoint seems to have been handled by the Air Force.
 It was mostly young men who appeared to have a sense of humor.
 The woman at the immigration desk gave … Continue reading Waiting in Montevideo for a flight to Miami

-Now that we’re back in Uruguay for the last few days of our South America trip, I thought I’d share an interesting scheme being used to promote tourism in Uruguay.
-Apparently, if you dine at a restaurant in Uruguay and you pay with a non-Uruguayan credit or debit card, the value-added tax — which is … Continue reading Uruguayan value-added tax refund scheme for foreigners
+Now that we’re back in Uruguay for the last few days of our South America trip, I thought I’d share an interesting value-added tax scheme being used to promote tourism in Uruguay.
+Apparently, if you dine at a restaurant in Uruguay and pay with a non-Uruguayan credit or debit card, the value-added tax — which … Continue reading Value-added tax refund scheme for foreigners in Uruguay

 We’re on the road again, retracing our steps from Punta del Este back to Montevideo.
 It’s bittersweet, as we’re now moving closer to the end of our trip both in time and in space.
 We’ll be spending our last two nights in Uruguay in the same guest house we stayed in when we arrived.
 The … Continue reading On the bus back to Montevideo, Uruguay